YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

     -mode_reface \
     -prefix /home/sub-<SUBJECT>_ses-<SESSION>_rec-refaced_T1w.nii.gz
 ```
-You can use the SDK to then remove the existing subject on Flywheel and re-upload them.
+You can use the Flywheel CLI to then import the subject to Flywheel.

+## Example

 For example, in the following directory `/Users/ttapera/BBL/Projects/sandbox/bids_dir`: